demisto/demisto-sdk/.changelog/README.md

 ## Changelog management
 Each modification or addition in the Demisto SDK repository necessitates corresponding documentation.
 To document your changes, adhere to the following steps:

+### Init:
 - Commit and push your alterations to the remote branch.
 - Initiate a pull request.
-- Execute the command `sdk-changelog —init —pr_number <pr number>`.
+- Execute the command `sdk-changelog —-init -n <pr number>`.
   - It will create `<pr number>.yml` file with the following starting template:
     ```
-    logs:
+    changes:
     - description: enter description about this PR
       type: <fix|feature|breaking|internal>
     pr_number: 'xxxx'